Brillouin zone folding method for quasiperiodic superconductivity in multilayer systems: application to electronic structure and optical responses: Intralayer interaction

 \section{Intralayer interaction}

-In this section, we derive the expression for the interaction term in Eq.~(\ref{eq : contact int qp}) and (\ref{eq : gap function finite momentum}).
+In this section, we derive the expression for the interaction term in Eqs.~(\ref{eq : contact int qp}) and (\ref{eq : gap function finite momentum}).
 We consider the contact interaction on each layer, where the interaction on layer $l$ is given by

-with $n_{l,\sigma}(\boldsymbol{r}_l) = c_{l,\boldsymbol{r}_{l},\sigma}^\dagger c_{l,\boldsymbol{r}_{l},\sigma}$.
+with $n_{l,\sigma}(\boldsymbol{r}_l) = \hat{c}_{l,\boldsymbol{r}_{l},\sigma}^\dagger \hat{c}_{l,\boldsymbol{r}_{l},\sigma}$.
 Using the Fourier transformation

 we can rewrite the interaction term as